 “Bonnie, the third doe, is 2 years old, an experienced and by-the-book Mommy.
 She had gained about 6 ounces since breeding.
 She took up residency in her next box except to void.
 No bunnies, just a contented ol' gal.

-(Below: This is Bonnie, saying, ‘Yeah, I know that you were expecting a rabbit pregnancy from me, but I have a different idea.
+(Below: This is Bonnie, saying, ‘Yeah, I know that you were expecting a rabbit pregnancy from me, but I have my own ideas.
 By the way, thanks for the nice comfy nest.
 I think I will snooze away the afternoon.’)

 “The one (Belle), that "I knew was pregnant" wasn't, the one (Betty) I figured was not pregnant was, and the third one (Bonnie) is probably laughing her butt off at me.
 Her litter in June was perfection.
 All three of these does were exceptions to all the rules.
 My guess is that the old doe peed to prevent her rabbit pregnancy.
 Just thought that you would be interested in the learning curve these three are giving me.
 Gotta laugh, they know more than I do.